michaeluno/amazon-auto-links/readme.txt

 - **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-blocking add-ons.

 = Templates =
 In addition to the **Item Format** unit option which lets you design the output of a unit, you can create a custom template.
+This lets you achieve more advanced and detailed desing.

 = Unit Types =
 - **Category** - pick your category that matches your site topic.